 Every dollar invested in proactive safety, including safety committee activities, may return hundreds back.
-You've got to convince management that an effective safety committee not only saves lives, but saves money too.
+You've got to convince management that an effective safety committee not only saves lives but saves money too.

 The chairperson's job is, of course, one of the most important on the committee.
 He or she is the key coordinator ensuring the safety committee operates effectively.
 Below are some of the very important responsibilities of the chairperson.

-It's important that the safety committee not be dominated by management in general, or any one individual, be it the safety director, chairperson, or member.
+It's important that the safety committee not be dominated by management or any one individual, be it the safety director, chairperson, or member.
 To make sure this does not happen, establish ground rules, and techniques for decision-making that promotes group consensus.

 Management representatives and the chairperson will be the primary conduits of communications between the safety committee and the employer.
 Committee members are the primary communicators with employees.
 It's very important communication occurs in both directions.